 Service Delivery & Risk Analytics (2013-2014)

-In 2013, I was appointed as the manager of Service Delivery & Risk Analytics, IBM T. J. Watson Research Center, New York, USA.
-The major goal of my team was to improve the current practice of IT (information technology) service delivery using machine learning.
-Smarter IT service management was one of the three strategic focuses of Services Research in IBM Research at that time, and actually is the area where machine learning can make a huge difference.
+In 2013, I was appointed as the manager of Service Delivery & Risk Analytics at IBM T. J. Watson Research Center in New York, USA.
+The primary objective of my team was to enhance IT service delivery using machine learning.
+Smarter IT service management was one of the three strategic focuses of Services Research in IBM Research during that time and was an area where machine learning could have a significant impact.

 As the manager, I led two major initiatives.
-The first one was about the solution design phase of IT service delivery.
-I developed a new algorithm for project risk prediction based on questionnaire data generated in the quality assurance process of IBM (see the figure), which can be viewed as being among earliest works in the field of Explainability of AI.
+The first one involved the solution design phase of IT service delivery.
+I developed a new algorithm for predicting project risks based on data generated from the quality assurance process at IBM (refer to the figure).
+This work can be considered one of the earliest research contributions to the field of Explainability of AI.

 The algorithm leverages a psychometrics approach called the item response theory and opened a new door to questionnaire data analytics.
 For details, see the KAIS paper: